mozilla-services/socorro/sql/upgrade/2.4.3/README.rst

 bug 681476
 	Remove Frames table.

+bug 725732
+	Exclude ESR releases from product_versions (for the time being).

 The above changes should take only a few minutes to deploy.
 This upgrade does not require a downtime.